Balanced routing of random calls: Introduction

 \section{Introduction}

+Modern telecommunication systems operate at high bandwidth and throughput and require quick path selection algorithms in order to fully utilise network resources while minimising routing cost.
+In many settings, each pair of nodes have dedicated capacity for communication between them, designed to meet demand.
+When all the capacity is in use in times of congestion, common routing strategies will attempt to find an alternative route via one or more intermediate nodes.
+Usually, an admission protocol checks a small number of alternatives, and rejects the incoming call if none is available.
+Examples of such protocols include AT\&T's Dynamic Nonhierarchical Routing algorithm~\cite{acm} and the Dynamic Alternative Routing (DAR) algorithm~\cite{gkk}; see also~\cite{ch,ghk,h,hl,k91}.

+Dynamic routing in communication networks belongs to a class of online load-balancing problems, where tasks are to be assigned to one or more links (servers), and communication requests (customers) may only be assigned to specific paths (subsets of servers), depending on their properties and/or network topology.
+Research in this area has witnessed rapid developments, with many papers demonstrating the advantage of balanced allocations, as in the ``power of two choices'' phenomenon~\cite{bcsv99,klm96,lmc03a,lmc03b,lmcu03,lu99,m96,mrs01}.

-We consider here an online routing problem in continuous time, where calls have Poisson arrivals and exponential durations.
-First, let us recall the following online routing problem in discrete time from~\cite{lmcu03}, where calls do not end.
-There is a set $V=\{1, \ldots, n\}$ of $n$ nodes, each pair of which may wish to communicate.
-A {\em call} is an unordered pair $\{u,v\}$ of distinct nodes, that is an edge of the complete graph $K_n$ on $V$.
-For each of the $N = {n \choose 2}$ unordered pairs $\{u,v\}$ of distinct nodes, there is a {\it direct link}, also denoted by $\{u,v\}$, with capacity $D_1=D_1(n)$.
+This paper is concerned with an online routing problem in continuous time, where calls have Poisson arrivals and exponential durations (and so in particular calls end, in contrast to many earlier models).
+Load-balancing and alternative routing strategies are deployed to assign bandwidth to arriving calls, under constraints imposed by network topology.
+First, in order to set the scene, let us recall a related online routing problem in discrete time from~\cite{lmcu03}, where calls do not end.

+\textit{An earlier discrete time model.} There is a set $V=\{1, \ldots, n\}$ of $n$ nodes, each pair of which may wish to communicate.
+A \textit{call} is an unordered pair $\{u,v\}$ of distinct nodes, that is an edge of the complete graph $K_n$ on $V$.
+For each of the ${n \choose2}$ unordered pairs $\{u,v\}$ of distinct nodes, there is a \textit{direct link}, also denoted by $\{u,v\}$, with capacity $D_1=D_1(n)$.
 The direct link is used to route a call as long as it has available capacity.
-There are also two {\it indirect links}, denoted by $uv$ and $vu$, each with capacity $D_2=D_2(n)$.
+There are also two \emph{indirect links}, denoted by $uv$ and $vu$, each with capacity $D_2=D_2(n)$.
 The indirect link $uv$ may be used when for some $w$ a call $\{u,w\}$ finds its direct link saturated, and we seek an alternative route via node $v$.
 Similarly $vu$ may be used for alternative routes for calls $\{v,w\}$ via $u$.

 We are given a sequence of $M$ calls one at a time.
 For each call in turn, we must choose a route (either a direct link or an alternative two-link route via an intermediate node) if this is possible, before seeing later calls.
 These routes cannot be changed later, and calls do not end.
 The aim is to minimise the number of calls that fail to be routed successfully.